 Netherlands' tulip legacy

-The tulip is one of the most enduring symbols of the Netherlands and Amsterdam.
+The tulip is one of the most lasting symbols of the Netherlands and Amsterdam.
 Originating from the Ottoman Empire and introduced to Dutch merchants at the beginning of the 17th century, it has had a lasting economic impact from the Golden Age to the present day.
-Certainly, every spring Holland is the place to admire colorful flower fields and to welcome the new spring season.
+Indeed, every spring Holland is the place to admire colorful flower fields and to welcome the new spring season.

 The city center of Amsterdam is blooming in April.
 Not with tulip fields but with beautiful flowering tulips at more than 85 locations.
-In the public areas of Amsterdam, in the gardens of the city’s museums and hotels, and by notable buildings in the city center as well as in various districts of Amsterdam.
-All displays in public areas are free to enjoy.
+It is everywhere: public areas, gardens, city’s museums, hotels, and notable buildings.
+All displays in public areas are open to enjoy.
 But for some museum gardens, regular prices apply.
-Don’t miss the opportunity to enjoy the Tulip Festival in Spring 2020.

 Tulip Festival connects city districts, businesses, residents, and visitors.
 Garden designer, Saskia Albrecht, is a founder of the Tulip Festival.
 It is her ambition to bring the tulip back to the streets of Amsterdam.
-Moreover, her motto is ‘a tulip for every citizen of Amsterdam’.
-To clarify, every citizen also means a tulip from every citizen.
+Moreover, her motto is ‘a tulip for every citizen of Amsterdam.’
+Every citizen also expects a tulip from every citizen.
 Are you ready to count the 850,000 tulips?
 Click the Guidebook to plan your own route.

 Have you ever heard about Keukenhof?

-The main attraction of Keukenhof is obviously the flowers but the park is truly a destination for visitors of all ages.
+The main attraction of Keukenhof is obviously the flowers.
+Still, the park is truly a destination for visitors of all ages.
 Small children will enjoy the various playgrounds with a full-scale windmill and public art performances.

-Don’t forget that around Keukenhof botanical garden there are massive fields of tulips.
-It is certainly recommended to visit these flower fields and flower farms when visiting the tulip gardens.
-There are various options for sightseeing in the flower fields.
-Keukenhof Gardens gives you two options: whisper boat trips and rental bikes.
+Don’t forget that around Keukenhof botanical garden, there are massive fields of tulips.
+It is certainly recommended to visit these flower farms after visiting the tulip gardens.
+There are various options for sightseeing in the flower fields as well.
+You can take whisper boat trips and rental bikes when traveling Keukenhof Gardens.

 Enjoy whisper boat trip!

-Enjoy a relaxing boat trip that takes 45 minutes.
-These boats travel through the beautiful Dutch flower bulb landscape in virtual silence.
+Enjoy a relaxing boat trip that takes about 45 minutes.
+These boats travel through the beautiful Dutch flower bulb landscape in implicit silence.
 Spectacular photos are guaranteed!
-You can only buy tickets for this boat trip at the windmill in Keukenhof.
-Waiting times can add up so plan your boat trip early during your visit.
+You can just buy tickets for this boat trip at the windmill in Keukenhof.
+Waiting times can add up, so plan your boat trip early during your visit.
 A boat trip will cost you € 8,00 (Ex. admission to Keukenhof), Kids (aged 4-11) € 4,00.

 Discover the beauty outside Keukenhof by bike!

-The best way for sightseeing in the flower fields is to rent a bike and explore the flowers in the Dutch way.
-With a bike you experience the silence, hear birds sing and you can quickly stop to take that perfect photo.
-Because Holland is a real cycling country, the roads along the flower fields are perfect for cycling.
+The best way for sightseeing in the flower fields is to rent a bike and explore the flowers in the Dutch style.
+With a bicycle, you experience the silence, listen to the birds sing, and quickly stop to take the perfect photo.
+Holland is a remarkably cycling country, the roads along the flower fields are ideal for cycling.

 What about the helicopter?

 We are not joking!
-The flower fields are great from the ground but from a helicopter, you get a completely different view of the colorful flower fields.
-The helicopter flies only on 6 days in April and the number of places is limited.
-In 2020 the flight days are: Saturday, April 4, Saturday, April 11 (Easter weekend), Sunday, April 12 (Easter weekend), Saturday April 18, Sunday April 25 (Flower Parade day), Saturday, April 26.
+The flower fields are beautiful to see from the ground but from a helicopter, you get a completely different view of the colorful flower fields.
+The aircraft flies only on 6 days in April, and the number of seats is limited.
+In 2020 the flight days are Saturday, April 4, Saturday, April 11 (Easter weekend), Sunday, April 12 (Easter weekend), Saturday, April 18, Sunday, April 25 (Flower Parade day), Saturday, April 26.
 This is the ultimate sightseeing experience!

 Take the longest tulip route in Holland!